 WONDERFUL PLACES TO VISIT NEAR VIETNAM

-If you're in Phnom Penh, be sure to stop by Sharky Bar (#126 Street 130) - great live music, Mexican food, drinks, and fun fun fun.
+Be sure to stop by Sharky Bar (#126 Street 130) - great live music on weekends (open mic on Sunday), awesome Mexican and Thai food, drinks, 8 ball and 9 ball pool tables, and fun fun fun.

 Other great restaurants worth checking out: The Lost Room, Black Bambu

 Late night: Plenty of fun places on Street 104, most with pool tables, friendly hostesses.
 Check out 104, Bunny Bar, many similar bars (yes, these are more for gentlemen).
 Pickled Parrot is a straightforward nice late night bar with a pool table, friendly staff (no hostesses).
 Candy Bar - scams and violence.

 Getting around Phnom Penh by Tuk Tuk is easy, fast, and cheap.
 Generally very difficult to find normal taxis in PP. About $2 for anywhere closeby, negotiate anything further.